model-railroad/distant-signal/README.md

 This instruction sets the LED brightness, between 0 (off) and 1 (full brightness).
 Note that the luminosity granularity depends on the LEDs being used.
 Default is 1.

+`Trigger ;`

+This instruction takes not parameter and is not recorded.
+When used, it triggers an execution of the currently defined event script in the main loop.
+This is useful at the end of an event to force the event to trigger once immediately.

 ## Color Filling Instructions